hmwainw/I129paradox/README.md

-# I129paradox
-This is the data repository for the paper titled "The Iodine-129 Paradox in the Nuclear Fuel Cycle— Is Dilution a Solution?" by Wainwright et al.
+This is the data repository for the paper titled "The Iodine-129 Paradox in the Nuclear Fuel Cycle— Is Dilution a Solution?" by Wainwright et al. The data and codes were created by Kay Whiteaker and Haruko Wainwright.

 -------------------
 Mass flow analysis